Skip to main content

 # Choose: with-next-and-expo-router template

-What You Can and Can't Share
+What Can and Can't Be Shared

-- TypeScript types and interfaces
+- TypeScript interfaces and types

 - tRPC routers and procedures